The 2024 TechWomen Mentor application will open in June 2024. Please be in touch with the TechWomen team at [email

 What is an Impact Coach?

-Impact Coaches are women working and living in the San Francisco Bay Area who have a strong commitment to empower women globally.
+Impact Coaches are women working and living in the San Francisco Bay Area or Chicago who have a strong commitment to empower women globally.
 Each Impact Coach will help TechWomen participants leverage their newfound skills and networks to develop a plan of action to overcome a socioeconomic challenge in their community.

 How is the role of an Impact Coach structured?

-Approximately three Impact Coaches will be assigned to an action plan group.
+Approximately three Impact Coaches will be assigned to a country team.
 At the application stage, Impact Coaches are able to express interest in working with participants from a specific country or region.

 What will an Impact Coach do?

-Impact Coaches are responsible for meeting with their action plan group to provide support and coaching as the group develops their idea into an actionable plan.
-Impact Coaches will strategically advise country groups on content and design, supporting Emerging Leaders in meeting criteria and understanding what makes a successful plan for potential seed grant funding.
-Tapping into their networks and the TechWomen community, Impact Coaches will connect groups to resources in the San Francisco Bay Area while providing guidance from application submission and presentation to the final pitch event.
-Ideally, the relationship between the Impact Coach and action plan group will continue beyond the program to see to fruition the implementation of the plan once the group returns home.
+Impact Coaches are responsible for meeting with their country team to provide support and coaching as the team develops their idea into an actionable plan.
+Impact Coaches will strategically advise country teams on content and design, supporting Emerging Leaders in meeting criteria and understanding what makes a successful plan for potential seed grant funding.
+Tapping into their networks and the TechWomen community, Impact Coaches will connect teams to resources in the San Francisco Bay Area or Chicago while providing guidance from application submission and presentation to the final pitch event.
+Ideally, the relationship between the Impact Coach and country team will continue beyond the program to see to fruition the implementation of the project once the team returns home.

 In what other ways can Impact Coaches engage with TechWomen?